VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 #### Pros {#java_generics_pros}
 As you can see all C++ templates disadvantages which we mentioned above have been solved.
-Compiler produce only one function or class for all possible generics parameter, where all generics types are `Object`, so:
+Compiler produces only one function or class for all possible generic parameters, where all generic types are `Object`, so:
 * no noticeable compilation slowdown;
 * you are able to use generic code from binary(Bytecode);
 * compilation error messages don't come from generated code, so they're understandable;
-* support of co and contravariance;
+* support of co- and contravariance;
-* easy validation: if code works for one type, then it would work for others.
+* easy validation: if code works for one type, then it will work for others.

 #### Cons  {#java_generics_cons}
-But there is still some disadvantages.
+But there are still some disadvantages.

 * Generic code works only for reference types.
 It means that you can't use `Map<integer>`, only `Map<Integer>`.
 I.e. in order to pass `integer` to generic code you have to box in object `Integer`;
-* Generics type parameter aren't reified (not available at runtime because of type erasure);
+* Generic parameters aren't reified (not available at runtime because of type erasure);
-* It's kind of consequence of previous point, but it's worth to mention as disadvantage:
+* It's a kind of consequence of previous point, but it's worth to mention as disadvantage:
  Arrays don't work well with generics, for example you can't create generic array like `new E[]`;

 As for using value types and reified generics